Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Overview

-\paragraph{Efficient Policing} Monitoring and policing of bandwidth reservations in \name are feasible with simple methods and \emph{without} relying on duplicate suppression, which is challenging to implement in the network~\cite{lee2017case}.
+\para{Efficient Policing} Monitoring and policing of bandwidth reservations in \name are feasible with simple methods and \emph{without} relying on duplicate suppression, which is challenging to implement in the network~\cite{lee2017case}.
 Our design does not require complex probabilistic monitoring schemes, nor does it rely on punishment to prevent overuse.
 Instead, traffic can be policed efficiently using deterministic monitoring and requires only storing minimal state.
 Importantly, each AS can individually decide and limit the number of reservations that it can afford to monitor simultaneously.

-\paragraph{Reservation Incentives} An important aspect of a bandwidth reservation is providing incentives for a fair and efficient resource allocation.
-Since incentivization is usually an afterthought in the design of bandwidth-reservation systems, retrofitting such a mechanism onto the previous proposals creates significant inefficiencies and overhead. \name is designed to enable efficient incentivization---through markets---with a control plane that represents bandwidth as tradeable assets (see \cref{sec:details:control}).
+\para{Reservation Incentives} An important aspect of a bandwidth reservation is providing incentives for a fair and efficient resource allocation.
+Since incentivization is usually an afterthought in the design of bandwidth-reservation systems, retrofitting such a mechanism onto the previous proposals creates significant inefficiencies and overhead. \name is designed to enable efficient incentivization---through markets---with a control plane that represents bandwidth as a tradable asset (see \cref{sec:details:control}).